simonbaird/weekly-wrap/README.md

 ## Requirements

-Claude Code with a working Jira MCP.
+Claude Code and a local working and configured install of [redhat-ai-tools/jira-mcp](https://github.com/redhat-ai-tools/jira-mcp).

 ## Status